-The Group and Company underwrites worldwide, predominantly short-tail, insurance and reinsurance contracts that transfer insurance risk, including risks exposed to both natural and man-made catastrophes.
+The Group and Company underwrites worldwide, insurance and reinsurance contracts that transfer insurance risk, including risks exposed to both natural and man-made catastrophes.
+Historically the focus has been on predominantly short-tail risks but over the last few years the Group has further diversified its product portfolio by building modest portfolios in classes that have a longer tail profile to Lancashire's traditional business.
+These longer tail classes include Accident & Health, casualty reinsurance and mortgage reinsurance business.
 The exposure in connection with insurance contracts is, in the event of insured losses, whether premiums will be sufficient to cover the loss payments and expenses.